LeoVarnet/psychoac-manuel-fr/_sources/systeme_auditif/Oreille_interne_1.md

 - van der Heijden, M., Joris, P.X.
 (2003).
 Cochlear phase and amplitude retrieved from the auditory nerve at arbitrary frequencies.
 J Neurosci.
 2003 Oct 8;23(27):9194-8.
 - Russell, I.J., Nilsen K.E.
 (1997) The location of the cochlear amplifier: spatial representation of a single tone on the guinea pig basilar membrane.
 Proc Natl Acad Sci U S A. 1997 Mar 18;94(6):2660-4.
 - Li, H., Helpard, L., Ekeroot, J. et al. (2021) Three-dimensional tonotopic mapping of the human cochlea based on synchrotron radiation phase-contrast imaging.
 Sci Rep 11, 4437.
+- Moore, B. C., & Glasberg, B. R. (1983).
+Suggested formulae for calculating auditory-filter bandwidths and excitation patterns.
+The Journal of the Acoustical Society of America, 74(3), 750‑753. https://doi.org/10.1121/1.389861

 ## Notes